 Nearly half of U.S. households have invested in stocks or mutual funds.
 This has given increased importance to the role of financial professionals who offer advice.
 However, not all professionals may ultimately provide advice appropriate for their clients’ risk tolerance and financial goals—whether because of insufficient training or conflicting financial incentives.

 In addition, those who sell investment products must be licensed or registered.
-These people use titles including “broker,” “registered representative,” “investment adviser,” and “insurance producer.”
+These people use titles including “broker,” “registered representative,” “investment advisor,” and “insurance producer.”
 Brokers are not required to register under the Investment Advisers Act if their advice is “incidental to brokerage activities.”

 Brokers and dealers, on the other hand, are held to a weaker standard.
-Their recommendations must be suitable to meet the client’s needs, but they do not need to put their clients’ interest first.
+Their recommendations must be suitable to meet the client’s needs, but they do not need to put their clients’ interests first.
 They are not required to disclose other compensation received, including commissions.

 INVESTMENT ADVICE: Policy